porco-rosso-j/safe-recovery-noir/README.md

 A safe plugin that allows Safe owners to recover account ownership in the case where they lose access to their Safe.
 All the recovery methods leverage Noir, a DSL for writing zero-knowledge proof circuits, to help owners recover their account in a secure and private manner.

+This product is developed as a grantee of the Safe Grant Program Wave I. Here is [the proposal on Safe Grant website](https://app.charmverse.io/safe-grants-program/page-43692424934796636).[Accouncement](https://t.co/Pdc4Pxvg3s).

 #### Recovery Mechanisms

 Available recovery methods: